un3481/exgooglenews/README.md

 ---
 <a name="scrapingbeeexample"/>

-## How to use Googlenews with [ScrapingBee](https://www.scrapingbee.com?fpr=artem26)
+## How to use GoogleNews with [ScrapingBee](https://www.scrapingbee.com?fpr=artem26)

 Every function has `:scraping_bee` option.
 It accepts your [ScrapingBee](https://www.scrapingbee.com?fpr=artem26) API key that will be used to get the response from Google's servers.

-You can take a look at what exactly is happening in the source code: check for `get_feed()` function under Googlenews module.
+You can take a look at what exactly is happening in the source code: check for `get_feed()` function under GoogleNews module.

 Pay attention to the concurrency of each plan at [ScrapingBee](https://www.scrapingbee.com?fpr=artem26).